Simplify your stack and build anything. Or everything.

 5

-In addition to the above automated detection, you can specify your own location for the Payload config file.
-This is done by using the environment variable PAYLOAD_CONFIG_PATH.
-The path you provide via this environment variable can either be absolute or relative to your current working directory.
-This can be useful in situations where your Payload config is not in a standard location, or you wish to switch between multiple configurations.
+In addition to the above automated detection, you can specify your own location for the Payload Config.
+This can be useful in situations where your config is not in a standard location, or you wish to switch between multiple configurations.
+To do this, Payload exposes an Environment Variable to bypass all automatic config detection.

 1